 Many modern witches have taken to using glyphs in their magickal workings.
-Some glyphs are shapes and symbols used for thousands of years, some of the most ancient ones date back tens of thousands of years BCE, others may be created for a specific use by the individual witch.
+Some glyphs are shapes and symbols used for thousands of years, some of the most ancient ones date back ten thousands years well into the BCE centuries, others may be created for a specific use by the individual witch.
 The addition of glyphs to other elements of spell work can increase the power of the spell in many ways.

 Think back for a moment; have you ever use a glyph before in your magick?
 It is entirely possible that you have.
 The most commonly used and easily understood of glyphs is the simple circle.
 Many wiccans have used it for decades as a barrier against evil and interruption.
 Some wiccans and witches on other paths raise a circle to create a sacred space to work out spells, yet some do not even realize that it actually is an ancient glyph in its own right.